 Panasonic's TZ-series has long been a favourite and the Lumix TZ80 is its top-end do-it-all compact.
 It even has a built-in electronic viewfinder to the rear, which is helpful to see an image direct to the eye when sunlight makes the rear screen tough to see.

 The TZ80's premier feature is its 30x optical zoom lens, which encompasses wide-angle (24mm equivalent) for those group shots or can zoom right in (to a 720mm equivalent) to make far-away subjects appear large in the frame.

 Add decent autofocus, excellent image stabilisation and a whole roster of other top features that show the TZ80's aspirations to be a one-stop shop for all things.
 It's higher-resolution than the earlier TZ70, however, so how that will affect image quality overall is up for debate.

 What we're particularly fond of in the TZ80 is that, finally, there's a touchscreen for added ease of operation.
 Whoop.

-PREVIEW: Panasonic Lumix TZ80 review
+Read our full review: Panasonic Lumix TZ80 review

 When it comes to something small and pocketable, but where image quality needs to be a step above the conventional compact, there are various series on offer.